7 Advantages of Attending a Career College

 6. Ability to join the workforce faster Career colleges specialize in accelerated programs allowing students to graduate and join the workforce faster than they would be able to at a four-year college.
 This is great for those who have busy schedules, or for those who know exactly which career field they are interested in and are eager to get started.

 7. In-demand career options It is not uncommon for there to be more people with college degrees than jobs available that require a degree.
 On the other hand, there tend to be more jobs available for those in the trades and skilled fields than people qualified to do the job.
 Those graduating from career colleges are more likely to find a job faster than those who graduate from a traditional four-year college because the fields they train in are typically in higher demand.

 Start Your New Career Path – Learn How Fremont University Can Help

 Looking to learn more about college advantages and what a degree could do for you?
 Fill out our contact form to request additional information.

 Fremont Career College in Southern California offers a variety of degree programs, top-notch instructors, and Professional Action Learning (PAL) – an innovative teaching methodology developed by Fremont’s Chancellor and CEO, Dr. Sabrina Kay.
-Learn more about degree programs at Fremont College and find out what sets Fremont College apart from traditional colleges.
+Learn more about degree programs at Fremont University and find out what sets Fremont University apart from traditional colleges.
 Also, be sure to take our “What Color is Your Future” career quiz to find the career that best fits your personality and interests.